 A manager at Aqua-Metric Sales Company pleaded guilty Thursday in the western Hidalgo County corruption case.

-Jeremy T. Lancon, 47, of Waxahachie — the manager for meter services at Agua-Metric — pleaded guilty to a federal money laundering charge Thursday morning.
+Jeremy T. Lancon, 47, of Waxahachie — the manager for meter services at Aqua-Metric — pleaded guilty to a federal money laundering charge Thursday morning.

 Lancon admitted that he cut a corrupt deal with “Person A,” an employee of Performance Services Inc., in exchange for a contract.